 Large woody debris is an important component of streams in the Pacific Northwest.
-It was present in good quantities during the time of surveying and was considered to be appropriate in the majority of the Ebright Creek surveyed reaches.
-The majority of reaches met the PFC criteria of 150 pieces of LWD per km with only two reaches (Reaches 5 and 6) marginally lacking in LWD (Figure 6).
-Reaches 2, 3, and 4 greatly exceeded the PFC criteria of 150 pieces of LWD per km.
+During 2015, it was present in good quantities during the time of surveying and was considered to be appropriate in the majority of the Ebright Creek surveyed reaches.
+The majority of reaches met the PFC criteria of 150 pieces of LWD per km with only two reaches (Reaches 5 and 6) marginally lacking in LWD in 2015 (Figure 6).
+Reaches 2, 3, and 4 greatly exceeded the PFC criteria of 150 pieces of LWD per km during the 2015 baseline surveys.
+All reaches met the PFC criteria of 150 pieces of LWD per km during the 2017 surveys and the upper two reaches (Reaches 7 and 8) greatly exceeded the PFC criteria.